8 Celebrities Who Threw Major Shade At The 2017 VMAs

 5. Katy Perry

 Lots of people think Katy Perry shaded Justin Bieber at the VMAs when she did that whole fake baby bit.
 She brought a fake baby on stage and then was joined on stage by DJ Khaled and his son, Asahd Khaled.
-Perry then proceeded to say joke that her baby actually knew all of the words to the “Despacito” remix — a thing Bieber got heat for from fans in the past because he forgot the words while performing.
+Perry then proceeded to joke that her baby actually knew all of the words to the “Despacito” remix — a thing Bieber got heat for from fans in the past because he forgot the words while performing.
 So, was this intense shade?
 No, not really.
 Was it light shade aimed at poking fun at Bieber's on-stage mess up?
 Probably.
 It still was not the shadiest part of the night.
 And lord knows Perry could've been much shadier given the feud between her and Taylor Swift.
 She definitely could've thrown shade at Swift's “Look What You Made Me Do” music video that debuted during the show, but she didn't.

 6. Miley Cyrus